raphink/Augeas-book/en/09-writing-lenses/01-chapter9.markdown

 	# this is a comment

 Many lenses are able to parse this line, and will mostly likely map it the same way.
-However, once a lens has been chosen for the file, the rest of the configguration statements are likely to be very different from one lens to another, so you are almost sure that the lens you chose will be wrong.
+However, once a lens has been chosen for the file, the rest of the configuration statements are likely to be very different from one lens to another, so you are almost sure that the lens you chose will be wrong.

 Each lenses may have one and only one autoload statement, involving a lens and a filter, such as the following: